liferay/liferay-docs/develop/tutorials/articles/110-portlets/20-lexicon/05-configuring-your-admin-apps-actions-menus.markdown

 # Configuring Your Admin App's Actions Menu [](id=configuring-your-admin-apps-actions-menu)

-In previous versions of Liferay it was common to have a series of buttons or menus with actions in the different views of the app.
-In @product-ver@ the proposed pattern is to move all of these actions to the upper right menu of the administrative portlet, leaving the primary action(often an "Add" operation) visible in the add menu, [using the Add Button pattern](/develop/tutorials/-/knowledge_base/7-0/applying-the-add-button-pattern).
+In versions prior to @product-ver@, it was common to have a series of buttons or menus with actions in the different views of the app.
+In @product-ver@ the proposed pattern is to move all of these actions to the upper right menu of the administrative portlet, leaving the primary action (often an "Add" operation) visible in the add menu, [using the Add Button pattern](/develop/tutorials/-/knowledge_base/7-0/applying-the-add-button-pattern).
 For example, the web content application has the actions menu shown below: